Andrustn/426_Final/README.md

 ## Conclusion

-In conclusion it appears that songs can for the most part be seperated into genre just based on there lyics.
-However some genres are more similar that other genres.
-Some extra things that we could look at when trying to distriguish what genre music belongs to is length of song, key of the music, types of notes, and when the song was released.
+In conclusion it appears that songs can, for the most, part be separated into genre just based on their lyrics.
+However, some genres are more similar that other genres.
+Some extra things that we could look at when trying to distinguish what genre music belongs to is length of song, number of words, key of the music, types of notes, and when the song was released.
 We believe that if we took some of these variables into account that we could get a much better accuaracy.